| Tour Name | The Open UK Golf Tour 2026 |

 Rounds of golf with guaranteed tee times (for golfers)

-Private coach transfers throughout
+Private transfers throughout

 Hosted group events, welcome/farewell dinners, and whisky tastings